Louisville Bankruptcy Attorney

 Difference Between Insolvency and Bankruptcy – The Basic Difference

-The significant difference between the two is: Insolvency is the financial state or state of a person in which they are actually in, whereas bankruptcy is all about the legal declaration of your financial condition and asking for assistance.
+The significant difference between the two is: Insolvency is the financial state or state of a person in which they are actually in.
+Bankruptcy is all about the legal declaration of your financial condition and asking for assistance.
 However, if a person is insolvent, they can’t file an insolvency petition.

 Have a look at the situation this way: if a person is in a state of insolvent, the only solution to get rid of the problem is bankruptcy.